Banner

 Most of this little street disappeared when the buildings around the old Lower Market were destroyed in the bombing of May 1942.
 There is a small passageway between South Street and George Street which is roughly where Guinea Street joined South Street.
 The street dates back to the time of Henry II - the name comes from the ancient word ginnel or gennel for narrow passage way.

-The West Quarter was the poorest area of Exeter and had social deprivations worse than many other parts of Britain.
-This deprivation encouraged prostitution - probably the worst place during the 1840's was the Pestle and Mortar in Guinea Street.
+The deprivation of the area encouraged prostitution - probably the worst place during the 1840's was the Pestle and Mortar in Guinea Street.
 It provided lodgings 'for persons of the lowest class'.
-In 1839, the superintendant of police was instructed 'not to permit prostitution, nightwalkers or other disorderly persons to loiter in public streets or footways'.
+In 1839, the superintendent of police was instructed 'not to permit prostitution, nightwalkers or other disorderly persons to loiter in public streets or footway.'

-More positively, Guinea Street was the site of the first fish and chip shop in Exeter.
 This extract from an 1897 street directory confirms a fish and chip shop in the street:

 Guinea street, South street to Market street.